hackclub/hackclub/workshops/quotes_generator/README.md

 }
 ```

 Explanation: Inside our async function, we add a `try` / `catch` block, which will help us to get the data or throw errors if not successful.
 We create a variable called `res` (shortform for `response`) which will store the response we get after we fetch the data from the API URL.
 Now this response is not yet ready to use and we need to convert it to `json()` format before using it.
 So we store that json formatted data in the `data` variable.
-And lastly, we store all the data inside our `quotes` state.
+And lastly, we store all the data inside our `quotes` state using `setQuotes`.

 The `catch` block will simply catch an error (if any) and then log it to the console.

-Our `async` function is ready and we can now use the data we got from the API request.
+Our `async` function is complete and we can now use the data we got from the API request.

 Now if we take a look at the value stored inside our state, we'll notice that it is a whole big array consisting of 100s of objects containing quotes!
 We only need to display 1 random quote at a time.
 So, for this, we only need to store a single random object from that array inside our state.